Children in the Cities Fund

-With such exclusions to essentials and social services, urban poor children can fall prey to detrimental effects such as diseases, exploitation, abuse and an uneducated future - trapping them in the poverty cycle.
+With such exclusions to essentials and social services, urban poor children can fall prey to detrimental effects such as diseases, exploitation such as child labour, child trafficking, as well as abuse and an uneducated future - trapping them in the poverty cycle.

 You can help these urban poor children and their families by: